-The Performance Report is an accompanying document to our Annual Report 2018-19 and is presented for the interest of our farmer levy payers and range of industry and government stakeholders – notably those who partner with Dairy Australia in investing in major projects designed to support the productivity, profitability and sustainability of dairy farming in Australia.
+The report is presented for the interest of our farmer levy payers and range of industry and government stakeholders, notably those who partner with Dairy Australia in major project investments to support the productivity, profitability and sustainability of dairy farming in Australia.

-This Performance Report provides an overview of our performance across 13 key program areas.
-This is not an exhaustive list of all our key metrics, but a compilation of some of the significant milestones and achievements in FY19.
+In 2018-19 (FY19), Dairy Australia invested $58 million across 13 key program areas defined in our Strategic Plan (for the period FY17 to FY20) and FY19 Annual Operating Plan.
+This report provides an overview of our performance across these programs and is based on our Evaluation Framework introduced in 2018.
+It is not an exhaustive list of all our key metrics, but a compilation of some of the significant milestones and achievements in FY19.

-To read more about our organisation, achievements, people and corporate governance please refer to the Annual Report 2018-19.
+More information about Dairy Australia’s achievements, people and corporate governance is contained in our Annual Report 2018-19.

 Strategic Priority 1 (SP1) comprises two streams:

-- Pre-farmgate activities contribute directly towards improving farm profitability by balancing the cost of production, risk and total return on investment.
-Activity is focused on improving productivity through R&D, identifying best practice and developing programs.
+- Pre-farmgate activities that contribute directly towards improving farm profitability by balancing cost of production, risk and total return on investment.
+The majority of this activity is productivity improvementoriented R&D, ‘best practice’ identification and subsequent program development.

-- Post-farmgate activities focus on improving farmgate sustainability and opportunities through supply chain cost reductions or improved conditions in key international markets.
+- Post-farmgate activities that are focused on improving farmgate sustainability and opportunities through supply chain cost reductions or improved conditions in key international markets.

 Below are the key programs for SP1.